 While all cryptocurrencies are a little different from one another, Ripple stands apart with its backing by major banks.
-That’s lead to some interesting partnerships, which in turn helped boost Ripple and by extension its transactional protocol, XRP, to become one of the largest cryptocurrencies by market share in early 2018.
+That’s lead to some exciting partnerships, which in turn helped boost Ripple and its transactional protocol, XRP, to become one of the largest cryptocurrencies by market share in early 2018.

 Step 1: Pick a secure Ripple wallet

 Although most exchanges for cryptocurrencies will let you store your newly acquired digital currencies with them, that’s not an ideal place to leave it.
-Just like with Bitcoin, picking a secure wallet is an important step in your Ripple-buying journey.
+Just like with Bitcoin, picking a secure wallet is an essential step in your Ripple-buying journey.

-This is where you’re going to store your XRP once it’s been purchased so that you aren’t susceptible to exchange outages, hacks, or thefts.
-While there aren’t quite as many viable XRP wallets are there are Bitcoin wallets, there are some great ones which we can recommend.
+This wallet is where you’re going to store your XRP after purchase, so you aren’t susceptible to exchange outages, hacks, or thefts.
+While there aren’t quite as many viable XRP wallets as there are Bitcoin wallets, there are some great ones that we can recommend.

-Ledger NanoS: If you take your Ripple security seriously or plan to buy a lot of it, then a hardware wallet is a great way to secure your new purchase.
+Ledger Nanos: If you take your Ripple security seriously or plan to buy a lot of it, then a hardware wallet is a great way to secure your new purchase.
 At around $100, it’s much cheaper than its touchscreen alternative, the Ledger Blue.
-It is a little more complicated to setup than a software solution, but it’s about the safest you can make your cryptocurrency without springing for a safety deposit box too.
+It is a little more complicated to set up than a software solution, but it’s about the safest you can make your cryptocurrency without springing for a safety deposit box too.

 Step 2: Sign up to an exchange

-You’ll need to verify your account to at least “Tier 3,” in order to deposit fiat currency funds like USD so that you can make a trade.
-For Tier 3, you’ll need to provide a proof of address which can take 1-5 days to verify.
+You’ll need to verify your account to at least Tier 3 to deposit fiat currency funds like USD so that you can make a trade.
+For Tier 3, you’ll need to provide a proof of address, which can take 1-5 days to verify.
 Other countries may not require such steep verification.

-Once verified, click your account name in the top-right and select “Deposit” from the drop-down menu.
+Once verified, click your account name in the top-right and select Deposit from the drop-down menu.
 Select your local currency from the left-hand menu followed by your transfer preference from the drop-down menu.
 Follow the on-screen instructions to send your fiat currency to your Kraken account.
 Note that transfer times can take up to five days in some cases, though in most will be complete within one or two.

 Step 3: Make the trade

-When your account is primed and ready, click on the trade tab and select “New order.”
+When your account is primed and ready, click on the trade tab and select New order.
 Select the currency you want to buy and the one you want to use to make the purchase and input how much you want to buy or spend.
-Take note of the market rates and when you’re happy with your intended purchase, hit the green “Buy XRP with” button.
+Take note of the market rates and when you’re happy with your intended purchase, hit the green Buy XRP with the button.

 Step 4: Move it somewhere safe

-When ready, click the green “Confirm withdrawal,” button.
-Details of the transaction should then appear on the withdrawal page, letting you know at what state the transfer is in.
+When ready, click the green Confirm withdrawal button.
+Details of the transaction should then appear on the withdrawal page, letting you know the state of transfer.
 It may not happen immediately but shouldn’t take more than a few hours to appear on your off-exchange wallet.

 ‘Buying’ with other currencies

 The above methods are the only current ways to buy XRP with your real-world money.
-If you already have cryptocurrencies like Ether or bitcoin, you can use “asset exchange” sites to trade one for another quite swiftly.
+If you already have cryptocurrencies like Ether or bitcoin, you can use asset exchange sites to trade one for another quite swiftly.